A Constitutional Hero

 News of the death of lawyer Ted Olson is received with great sadness here at the Sun, as, no doubt, in many other editorial rooms around the country.
 We had been in touch with him on and off for decades, in respect of a number of the most newsworthy cases in American constitutional law.
 He was without fail brilliant, illuminating, inspiring, and indulgent of us ink-stained scriveners trying to untangle the issues and principles — usually on deadline.

 In our case, this began when your editor was pulling an oar in the editorial galley of the Wall Street Journal and Olson was being pursued on some long forgotten matter by an independent counsel named Alexia Morrison.
 Olson believed an independent counsel was unconstitutional.
-The matter ended up at the Supreme Court, where, in 1988, Olson lost by a vote among the justices of eight to one.
+The matter ended up at the Supreme Court, where, in 1988, Olson lost by a vote among the justices of seven to one.
 So the independent counsel was adjudged constitutional.

 Olson bore up inspiringly in the course of that case, in which the government eventually decided not to prosecute him.
 Olson himself would go on to serve as solicitor general, one of the greatest positions in American law.
 Not, though, before he represented Governor George W. Bush before the Supreme Court in the case in which Mr. Bush won the 2000 election in Florida and thus the presidency.
 It was one of the most controversial decisions in history.